Microgynon 30

 -

-Microgynon 30 is a combined oral contraceptive pill, which is up to 99% effective in preventing unwanted pregnancy when taken properly.
-It contains 2 hormones, ethinylestradiol and levonorgestrel, which work by stopping ovulation and making the lining of the womb thicker.
+Microgynon 30 is a type of combined oral contraceptive pill which contains 2 hormones, ethinylestradiol and levonorgestrel.
+They work by stopping ovulation, increasing the thickness of cervical mucus and stopping the lining of the womb becoming thick enough for pregnancy.
 This can stop you from becoming pregnant because it’s less likely that an egg will be fertilised.
+Combined contraceptive pills like Microgynon 30 can be up to 99% effective in preventing unwanted pregnancy when taken properly.

-Microgynon 30 can also reduce your period pain and help with heavy menstrual bleeding and PMS.
-It can also help if you have acne or PCOS (polycystic ovary syndrome).
+Microgynon 30 can also reduce your period pain and help with heavy menstrual bleeding,premenstrual syndrome (PMS), acne, and PCOS (polycystic ovary syndrome).

 The Microgynon pill is manufactured by Bayer plc.